CSGOpenSource/elasticsearch-net/docs/contents/nest/writing-queries.markdown

 ---

 # Writing Queries
-One of the most important things to grasp when using NEST is how to write queries.
+One of the most important things to grasp when using Nest_1_7_2 is how to write queries.
 NEST offers you several possibilities.

 All the examples in this section are assumed to be wrapped in: